 New York Knicks @ Madison Square Gardens.
 If you’re flexible on dates I’d have a look to see when the Basketball is on, or the ice hockey and plan to go around that time.
 It’s a great experience and you can Instagram your foam finger!

 Empire State Building – open until 2am every night so fitting it in to your itinerary is easy.

-As we were there at Thanksgiving, a good time to go weather and crowd wise, we managed to catch some of the Macy’s Day Parade which was a nice bonus.
+As I were there at Thanksgiving, a good time to go weather and crowd wise, I managed to catch some of the Macy’s Day Parade which was a nice bonus.

 Head to Central Park, you can rent bikes or you can get a ride on a rickshaw.
-We paid 100 dollars for a hour and our guide stopped off at the Alice in Wonderland Statue, the Maid in Manhattan bridge and the John Lennon Imagine Memorial.
+I paid 100 dollars for an hour and my guide stopped off at the Alice in Wonderland Statue, the Maid in Manhattan bridge and the John Lennon Imagine Memorial.
 It’s a good option to see a lot of Central Park in a short space of time, there’s also a Zoo and at some times of the year an ice rink.

 Katz’s Delicatessen, Where Harry Met Sally, is a great spot for a bite to eat.

 Coyote Ugly bar, good for a laugh, cheep beer and shots and you can always get up and dance on the bar!